GravityPDF/gravity-pdf-documentation/docs/v6/templates/sabre.md

 ### Secondary Sidebar Content
 * Essentially a footer that appears at the very bottom of your sidebar.
-* For best results keep this short and sweet.
+* For best results, keep this short and sweet.

 ### Sidebar Font
 * Set the font type used in the sidebar.
 This overrides the font set in the [Appearance tab](../users/setup-pdf.md#appearance-tab).